 When a child is absent from school.

 When your child is ill we ask that you ring the office on the first day of absence to inform us.
-There will be someone to take your call from about 8am.
+There will be someone to take your call from about 8am or a message can be left on the answer machine.
 If we are not informed the School Office staff will ring or text to ensure they know the reason for your child's absence.

 Children that travel on the School Busses.